mdneuzerling/mdneuzerling.com/content/post/2021-06-06-everybody-loves-raymond-running-animal-crossing-villagers-through-the-google-vision-api/index.md

 It's time to see just how bad this model is.
 Recall that I took the `log` of the popularity in the training data, so to truly evaluate the performance I have to take the `exp` of the predictions.

-There's an underlying question here that I don't have an immediate answer for --- is minimising the root mean squared error of [`log(popularity)`](https://rdrr.io/r/base/Log.html) the same as minimising the root mean squared error of `popularity`?
-I suspect the distinction isn't too important here.

 <div class="highlight">

 <pre class='chroma'><code class='language-r' data-lang='r'><span class='nv'>test_performance</span> <span class='o'>&lt;-</span> <span class='nv'>test</span> <span class='o'>%&gt;%</span>